Intravenous iron infusion: Hypersensitivity

 Some IV iron preparations can trigger anaphylaxis in patients with certain allergies, but this is extremely rare (less than 1 in 200,000 infusions).
 Serious hypersensitivity, including anaphylactic reactions, has been reported with the use of high molecular weight iron dextran for intravenous iron infusions.
 The use of high molecular weight iron dextran has now been abandoned.
 Patients using Venofer for iron deficiency and anaemia in chronic kidney disease have reported experiences of hypotension, shock, and loss of consciousness.
 Newer preparations have largely alleviated any association with anaphylaxis.
 Medicines are prescribed to patients who have experienced hypersensitive reactions to IV iron infusions in the past to prevent this from reoccurring.
 However, premedication with medications to reduce the risk of hypersensitivity reactions is not usually recommended for most people who receive IV iron.
 The vast majority of observed infusion reactions with IV iron are caused by complement-activated related pseudoallergy.
 Slow administration, accompanied by careful patient monitoring during and after the infusion, may reduce the risk.

 Infection

 Any form of intravenous infusion carries the risk of infection.
 Risk is heightened when the equipment being used is not properly sterilised.
 In intravenous iron infusions, free iron has been shown to potentiate bacterial growth.
 Evidence associated with intravenous iron therapy and infection is inconclusive.
 Newer intravenous iron preparations with low free iron concentrations limit the potential risk of infection.
-It is advised that iron preparations with high free iron concentrations are avoided.
+It is advised that iron preparations with high free iron concentrations be avoided.

-Cutaneous reactions
+Skin

 Intravenous iron infusions can cause skin rash, hives, itchiness, and flushing.
 Skin staining and discolouration can occur at the site of infusion if the iron and saline solution leak outside the vein into the surrounding tissue.
 Skin discolouration can be semi-permanent or permanent.